mesosphere/konvoy-training/README.md

 To fix this failure requires some knownledge on Nginx configuration.
 In general, when nginx is launched with default configuration, it serves a virtual directory on its `ROOT` path `(/)`.
 When receives HTTP requests, the nginx walk through its virtual directory to return back resources to the client.

-In terms of out example, the `Ingress` configuration we submitted to k8s was configured to a path at `/applications/nginx/`.
+In terms of our example, the `Ingress` configuration we submitted to k8s was configured to a path at `/applications/nginx/`.
 The `traefik` ingress controller sees this `Ingress configuration` and forwards any resource request at path `/applications/nginx/` to the down stream nginx service at the same path.
 The pod `kubernetes.pod_name:nginx-755464dd6c-dnvp9` received this request but nginx instance in this pod failed to locate any resource under path `/applications/nginx/`.
 That is the reason we saw this failure, `"GET /applications/nginx/ HTTP/1.1" 404`.

 You can, of course, configure nginx instance to serve resources at path `/applications/nginx/`.
 But an alternative solution is leverage `traefik` to strip PATH `/applications/nginx/` to `ROOT (/)` before route requests to nginx.